 - they can present as a written profile containing the evidence of their PPD on request.

-The PPD record should be submitted on the IST’s standard PPD form along with the necessary registration renewal fee of £25 (which includes the £15 Science Council registration fee).
-Please note that your IST membership will also need to remain up-to-date and payment for renewal of the membership subscription will also need to be made (the amount being dependent on your IST membsrhip level).
+The PPD record should be submitted on the IST’s standard PPD form along with a registration renewal form and the necessary registration renewal fee.
+Please note that your IST membership will also need to remain up-to-date and payment for renewal of the membership subscription will also need to be made (the amount being dependent on your IST membership level).

 It is the registrant’s responsibility to ensure that renewal is completed by the relevant date, but the IST will endeavour to provide a reminder one month before the renewal date.

-Further details about the renewal process and the relevant form is available from the Downloads section on this page.
+Further details about the renewal process and the relevant forms and costs are available from the Downloads section on this page.

 If any further information or guidance is needed please do not hesitate to contact us via email@example.com